vitorguima/sd-011-project-trybewallet/README.md

  * Add, remove and edit an expense;
  * Visualize the registered expenses in a table format;
- * Visualize an expense in different currencies;
+ * Visualize an expense with different currencies;

 ## Practicing skills: